harapecorita/jamming/README.md

 ![wireframe_mobile](wireframe_mobile.png)
 The audience creates a graphic score using their mobile devices and sends it to the server.
 Here, the music is divided into blocks of one or two bars in length, which are referred to as "block".
-The block interface was inspired by Morton Feldman's "Projection 1 (1950)".
+The block interface was inspired by Morton Feldman's "Projection 1 (1950)".\
+\
+After the block is sent to the server, each blocks will be evaluated by the server by a cycle of 4 bars.

 ### VJ
 ![wireframe_vj](wireframe_vj.png)